mspnp/iaas-landing-zone-baseline/02-ca-certificates.md

-# Generate your client-facing and IaaS TLS certificates
+# Generate your client-facing and mTLS certificates

-Now that you have the [prerequisites](./01-prerequisites.md) met, follow the steps below to create the TLS certificate Azure Application Gateway will serve clients connecting to your web app, and the certificate to implement TLS communication among the VMs in the environment.
+Now that you have an [application landing zone awaiting your worklad](./04-subscription-vending-execute.md), follow the steps below to create the TLS certificate Azure Application Gateway will serve clients connecting to your web app, and the certificate to implement TLS communication among the VMs in the environment.
 If you already have access to appropriate certificates, or can procure them from your organization, consider doing so and skipping the certificate generation steps.
 The following will describe using self-signed certs for instruction purposes only.

 ## Steps